Skip to main content

 Greater opportunities now exist for people with disabilities to rent or own apartments, condos, townhomes, or single-family homes, and receive the services and supports they need in the location of their choice.

 As discussed previously, the Olmstead Decision supports the concept that services and supports should be provided in the most integrated setting possible.
 We are in a transition time from the moratorium on corporate adult foster care to “a person’s own home”.
 In “a person’s own home” the person receives services from a licensed provider that does not have a financial interest or own the housing.
-If more than two individuals independently choose to live together and are all receiving Home and Community-Based Services, the Minnesota Department of Human Services (DHS) will work with your daughter or son’s team to determine if the setting requires a license.
+If more than two individuals independently choose to live together and are all receiving Home and Community-Based Services, the Minnesota Department of Human Services (DHS) will work with your young adult’s team to determine if the setting requires a license.
 In addition, system level changes to Minnesota’s Home and Community-Based waivers services called “Waiver Reimagine” now more effectively meet the specific needs of the person based on the setting or housing option the person is living in.
 Rent assistance, called Minnesota Supplemental Aid (MSA) Housing Assistance, is available to those that qualify and adds to the flexibility and choices people have.

 More information on “a person’s own home” can be found on the Minnesota Department of Human Services, Community-Based Services Manual.